blackchip-org/lfs-rpm/README.md

 Fedora wants you to use when building packages but this causes a build failure somewhere.
 This is disabled to prevent this from happening.

-Another macro file, `/usr/lib/rpm/macros.d/macros.lfs-stage` is added with stage specific information.
+Other macro files, `/usr/lib/rpm/macros.d/macros.lfs-stage*` are added with stage specific information.
 It has a `%with_<stage> 1` macro used to identify if a specific stage is being used and `%with_stage1` to identify when in stage1.
 Quite a few packages need to be built twice, once as a temporary tool and once as the final package.
 The same specfile is used but differences in the builds are separated with conditionals using the `%with_stage1` macro.
 Some packages are built three or four times and use the additional *with* macros as necessary.
+An overall `%with lfs` macro is used to identify if a build is being performed in any non-pod stage.

-The RPM database is used during the build to track which packages have been built and installed for that stage, not for packages which already exist on the system.
-When the container for stage1a is created, the contents of the existing RPM database are deleted.
-Subsequent stages do not keep the database between exports.
+A separate RPM database in `/var/lib/lfs-rpm`, is used during the Fedora stages to track which packages have been built and installed for that stage, not for packages which already exist on the system.

 ## Logs

-Logs can be found in *build/logs*.
+Logs can be found in *logs*.
 Those files are:

 - `build.log`: Timestamp and record of when each package build is started and completed.